Furl0w/project-demo-dockercompose/README.md

 ## Mongo

+TODO : add a volume to store the data

 Not directly accessible from the host (only reachable in the docker network).
 If you want to reach directly the database you can either use :
  - docker exec -it CONTAINER_ID /bin/sh and then run mongo
  - add the lines under the mongo service to the docker compose to do a port mapping :
-    ports:
+    - ports:
-     - "27017:27017"
+      - \- "27017:27017"
-TODO : add a volume to store the data

 ## Testing